Proximity Alert Systems: Proximity Warning Systems for Worksite Safety

 • Safety warning system

-Though the names can be interchangeable, the type of system and technology used to detect hazards can differ significantly.
+Different industries may contact suppliers to customize proximity alert systems for their unique worksite needs.
 As you navigate the options, remember that beneath the name lies a wide variance of technologies and capabilities.

 forklift accident with injured worker